Akkii4/Blockchain_Concepts/Random_Blockchain-Solidity_Facts.md

 6. Sending Ether or messages to addresses that doesn't exists : Ethereum cannot and does not validate recipient addresses in a transaction.
 Any 20-byte value is corresponds to an address w/wo private key,contract is considered valid.

+7. Using the version pragma does not change the version of the compiler.
+It also does not enable or disable features of the compiler.
+It just instructs the compiler to check whether its version matches the one required by the pragma.
+If it does not match, the compiler issues an error.
 ```
 *Will write more whenever something interesting strikes*